microsoft/azure-spring-boot/spring-data-azure-documentdb/README.md

     }
 }
 ```
 Autowired UserRepository interface, then can do save, delete and find operations.
-Azure DocumentDB Spring Data uses the DocumentTemplate to execute the quries behind *find*, *save* methods.
+Azure DocumentDB Spring Data uses the DocumentTemplate to execute the queries behind *find*, *save* methods.
 You can use the template yourself for more complex queries.

-## Furthur info
+## Further info
 If you'd like to save effort of configuration, you could directly use Azure DocumentDB Spring boot starter at [here](../azure-documentdb-spring-boot-start).